SAP and unions: Supervisory Board

 In 1989, one year after SAP went public, it organised Supervisory Board elections as required under the German Codetermination Act.
 The two elected employee representatives on the board were Gerhard Maier and Bernhard Koller.
 In the 1993 elections, the union reserved seats went to the Christian Metalworkers' Union.

-Prior to 2014, SAP was legally structured as a German Aktiengesellschaft (AG), with a 16 seat Supervisory Board.
-In accordance with the Codetermination Act, half of the seats are reserved for the employer, with the remaining eight seats reserved for employees, including two seats for trade union representatives who are typically not employees of SAP.
-Afterwards SAP converted into SAP SE, a European Company.
-Similar to the German Codetermination Act, employee representation in the Supervisory Board is required under the European Union Employee Involvement Directive 2001.
-Currently, SAP SE (across Europe) has 18 seats, with half reserved for employees.
+Prior to 2014, SAP was legally structured as an Aktiengesellschaft (AG) with a Supervisory Board comprising 16 seats.
+In accordance with the Codetermination Act, half of these seats were reserved for the employer and the other eight for employees, including two for trade union representatives, who are usually not SAP employees.
+Subsequently, SAP converted into a Societas Europaea (SE), or European Company.
+Similar to the German Codetermination Act, the European Union Employee Involvement Directive requires employee representation on the Supervisory Board.
+Currently, SAP SE has 18 seats across Europe, with half reserved for employees.

-In the 2024 Supervisory Board election, two members of IG Metall/Ver.di are back after four years.
-Works council chair Eberhard Schick was elected to the Board from the IG Metall mandate and ver.di member Andreas Hahn was elected from the European Works Council mandate.
+In the 2024 Supervisory Board election, two affiliates of the German Trade Union Confederation (DGB) were elected to the Supervisory Board, ending a four-year absence for both IG Metall and ver.di.
+Eberhard Schick, the works council chair, was elected to the supervisory board via the IG Metall mandate, while ver.di member Andreas Hahn was elected via the European employee representative mandate.